threefoldfoundation/www_tfnow/content/docs/dmcollab/index.md

 ![](./img/what_is_cryptpad.png)

+*You can access CryptPad on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/cryptpad).*

 ## Why CryptPad?

 Many alternatives are available to the the dominant office tools from Microsoft and Google, but ThreeFold endorses and supports the CryptPad.fr open-source CryptPad project.